lee-lindley/PdfGen/README.md

 ## A Few Details

-Column widths may be set to 0 for NOPRINT, so Break Columns where the value is captured and printed in the page header via a callback, can be captured, but optionally not printed with the record.
-Note that you can concatenate mulitple column values into a string for a single non-printing break-column, and parse those in your callback procedure if grouping/breaking on multiple columns is needed.
+Column widths may be set to 0 for NOPRINT, so Break Columns where the value is captured and printed in the page header via a callback can be captured, but optionally not printed with the record.
+Note that if grouping/breaking on multiple columns is needed you can concatenate values into a string for a single non-printing break-column, then parse it in your callback procedure.

 The *as_pdf3* "page_procs" callback facility is duplicated (both are called) so that the page break column value can be supplied in addition to the page number and page count that the original supported.
-One major difference is the use of bind placeholders instead of direct string substitution in your pl/sql block.
+One major difference is the use of bind placeholders instead of direct string substitution in your PL/SQL block.
 We follow the original convention for substitution strings in the text provided to built-in header and footer procedures, but internally rather than directly to the anonymous block.
-You will be providing positional bind placeholders for EXECUTE IMMEDIATE in the PL/SQL block strings you add to page_procs.
-This solves a nagging problem with quoting as well as eliminating potential of sql injection.
+You will be providing positional bind placeholders (:var1, :var2, ..) for EXECUTE IMMEDIATE in the PL/SQL block strings you add to page_procs.
+This solves a nagging problem with quoting as well as eliminating potential sql injection.

 Example:

     PdfGen.set_page_proc(
         q'[BEGIN